solydflow/solyd-docs/docs/intro.md

 SolydFlow is the revenue infrastructure for African mobile apps.

-It unifies app stores (Apple App Store and Google Play), local African payment gateways (Paystack and Flutterwave), and Stripe for global users outside local markets into a single API, allowing you to manage subscriptions, purchases, and customer access from one place.
+It unifies app stores (Apple App Store and Google Play), local African payment gateways (Paystack and Flutterwave), and Stripe for global coverage and portability into a single API.

+Beyond payment aggregation, SolydFlow includes Smart Payment Routing, allowing transactions to be automatically routed to the payment rail most likely to succeed based on the customer's region, currency, and available payment methods.

 Built for the realities of emerging markets, SolydFlow provides: